-68% of social expenditure (without taking into account transfers and other expenditure) consisted of cash benefits.
+67% of social expenditure consisted of cash benefits.
 Old age, disability and survivors’ benefits are the most important cash benefits, with importance also being accorded to family and unemployment transfers.
-Benefits in kind (32%) are dominated by out-patient and in-patient health care benefits.
+Benefits in kind (33%) are dominated by out-patient and in-patient health care benefits.

-After deduction of wage tax and social contributions, partly due from cash benefits, 90.5% (2017) of social benefits (cash benefits and benefits in kind) actually reach the beneficiaries.
-The share went down before the tax reform in 2016 to 89.3% (2015) and again increased in 2016 to 90.6%.
-The share of net social benefits is lowest in old age function (83.7%), while social benefits for families and in the functions housing and social exclusion are granted without deduction (values for 2017).
+After deduction of wage tax and social contributions, partly due from cash benefits, 90.3% (2018) of social benefits (cash benefits and benefits in kind) actually reach the beneficiaries.
+The share went down to 89.3% in 2015 and increased in 2016 to 90.6% due to the tax reform.
+The share of net social benefits is lowest in old age function (83.6%), while social benefits for families and in the functions housing and social exclusion are granted without deduction (values for 2018).
 Corresponding results in Europe are available on the Eurostat website.

 Please consult our German website for tables and charts containing further information.

 © STATISTICS AUSTRIA, Last Changed 20.01.2021